On packing dijoins in digraphs and weighted digraphs: is true.

 \subsection{$M(K_4)$-restrictions in matroids of rank three}

 It remains to prove \Cref{9-elements}, which requires a fair bit of Matroid Theory~\cite{Oxley11}.
 Let $M$ be a matroid of rank $r$ over a finite ground set $E$.
+A \emph{flat} is a subset $F\subseteq E$ that is closed in $M$, i.e.\ $|F\cap C|\neq |C|-1$ for any circuit $C$ of $M$.
 A \emph{hyperplane} is a subset $X\subseteq E$ satisfying any of the following equivalent conditions: (i) $X$ is a flat of rank $r-1$, (ii) $X$ is a maximal non-spanning set, (iii) $E-X$ is a cocircuit.

 \begin{LE}[\cite{Oxley11}, Proposition 1.5.6] Let $E$ be a finite set, and $\Lambda$ a family of subsets of $E$ each of size at least $3$ such that every two distinct members of $\Lambda$ meet in at most $1$ element.
 Let $\mathcal{I}$ be the set of subsets $X$ of $E$ of size at most $3$ such that no member of $\Lambda$ contains $3$ elements of $X$.
 Then $\mathcal{I}$ is the family of independent sets of a simple matroid of rank at most $3$ whose rank-$1$ flats are the $1$-element subsets of $E$, and whose rank-$2$ flats are the members of $\Lambda$ together with all $2$-element subsets $Y$ of $E$ for which no member of $\Lambda$ contains $Y$.
 Moreover, every simple matroid of rank at most $3$ arises in this way. \end{LE}